 About The Tea List

-The Tea List is a small, independent journal about tea — its leaves, its histories, its rituals, and the strange, quiet economics of a drink that has circled the planet for twelve hundred years.
+The Tea List is an independent journal dedicated to tea — its leaves, its histories, its rituals, and the complex, often overlooked economics of one of the world's most consumed beverages.

 01